One journalist's musings about the beautiful, bizarre world in which we live

 Turns out that was now a problem.

-After delaying departure by about ten minutes, I took the English officer over to the desk, where Dan was flailing his arms (note: Dan says he was “moving my arms with purpose and gusto”).
+After delaying departure by about ten minutes, I took the English officer over to the desk, where my partner was flailing his arms (note: he says he was “moving my arms with purpose and gusto”).

 “Search me!
 I have nothing!
 We have nothing!” he shouted in a higher pitch that usual.